Where and when:

 Robert J. Schack was a founding member of the Committee on Children and the Law and, for many years, Chair of the Legislative Subcommittee.
 A supervising attorney at the New York State Attorney General's Office, Mr. Schack represented the State in several landmark juvenile justice and child welfare cases.
 He was a tireless advocate for children’s rights and interests, and contributed enormously to the Committee's and Bar Association’s achievements.

-Discounts and Scholarships: New York State Bar
+Discounts and Scholarships: New York State Bar Association

-for a discount or scholarship to attend this program, based on financial
+apply for a discount or scholarship to attend this program, based on financial

 hardship.
 Any member of the Association who has a genuine basis of financial